Form 5500 Reporting

 If you have not already done so, you may provide the Program with the email address of the individual at your firm who signs your Form 5500.
 If you later determine that another email address is more appropriate for Form 5500 filing purposes, you will have the opportunity to change it.

-Ensure that your participant statuses are always up to date; notify the Program promptly if someone is eligible to join the plan, terminated from employment or rehired.
-See the Eligibility and Data Changes section for more information.
+It is your responsibility as the Plan Administrator to ensure that your participant statuses are always up to date; notify the Program promptly if someone is eligible to join the plan, terminated from employment or rehired.
+See the Updating Participant Data section for more information.

 The Program will prepare the Form 5500 or Form 5500EZ (including the appropriate schedule attachments) for your review and e-filing with the DOL or, in the case of the 5500EZ, for signing and mailing to the IRS.
 The Summary Annual Report (SAR) will also be available to you via e-file for distribution to plan participants.

 You must review the Form 5500 (including the attached schedules), make sure it is accurate, and e-file it with the Department of Labor (DOL) or sign and mail Form 5500EZ to the IRS by the filing due date.
 You must also distribute the SAR to all plan participants (including terminated participants and beneficiaries who maintain a balance in the plan).
-For information on the Form 5500 e-filing date and the SAR distribution date, see “Dates to Remember” in the “Calendar” under Forms, Tools and Resources.
+For information on the Form 5500 e-filing date and the SAR distribution date, see the program calendar.

 In most cases, yes.
 However, if your total plan assets are $250,000 or less at the beginning of the year, then three specific exceptions are: